 Access to your data within the VDA is restricted to those persons and departments that need to access them in order to fulfill the purpose of the processing.
 In some cases (e.g. for hosting services or for dispatching newsletters) the VDA deploys service providers that process data on our behalf for this purpose.
 We deploy these service providers only if they follow our written data protection instructions and guarantee that they comply with the requirements of the EU General Data Protection Regulation (and of the German Federal Data Protection Act).

 We endeavor to take all technical and organizational measures in order to store your personal data so that they are inaccessible to third parties.

 6. How long my data are stored for

 The period for which your data are stored depends on the purpose of the data processing.
 Accordingly, we store your data only for as long as is required for the purposes for which they are processed.

 If the data are no longer required in order to fulfill the purpose, they are deleted regularly unless the further processing is required for the purpose of complying with retention obligations under commercial or taxation law, or in order to keep documentary evidence in compliance with the statute of limitations.

 Access to information, rectification, erasure, limitation of processing, objection, data portability, complaints

-You can withdraw your consent given to us to data processing at any time by sending us an informal message via e-mail (for contact details, see section 1 above).
+You can withdraw your consent given to us to data processing at any time by sending us an informal message via e-mail to firstname.lastname@example.org (for additional contact details, see section 1 above).
 Withdrawal of your consent applies solely to the future.
 Any processing of your data, which has already taken place on the basis of the consent you gave, before withdrawal of your consent, remains lawful.

 Furthermore, you have a general right to object (cf. Article 21(1) of the GDPR).
 In this case, reasons for the objection to data processing must be given.